obsidiansystems/obelisk/lib/route/docs/introduction.md

 ----

-Within the `Obelisk.Route` module are many pre-built `Encoders`, the one we will use is the `enumEncoder`:
+Within the `Obelisk.Route` module are many pre-built `Encoder`s, the one we will use is the `enumEncoder`:

 ```haskell
 enumEncoder